syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Events.md

     double newValue = e.NewIndex;
     double oldValue = e.OldIndex;

-    // if we set handled true other SelectionChanged event can't trigger e.Handled = true;
+    // If we set Handled to true, it indicates that the event has been handled. e.Handled = true;
 }